What Is Glutathione?

 Should You Take a Glutathione Supplement?

-- Oral glutathione has limited bioavailability because it gets broken down in the digestive system.
+- Oral GSH has limited bioavailability because it gets broken down in the digestive system.

 - Liposomal glutathione (encapsulated in fat) offers better absorption but costs more.